Patcybermind/hot-corners/README.md

 there are alternatives but i couldnt get them to work

-if you are going to edit this and then compile it yourself you should compilte it with : 'gcc -o hot-corners hot-corners.c -mwindows'
+if you are going to edit this and then compile it yourself you should compilte it with : 'gcc -o hot-corners hot-corners.c -mwindows' that will let gcc know that its a 'gui app' preventing it from opening a cmd prompt window